torvalds/linux/Documentation/networking/dccp.rst

 ==============
 DCCP_SOCKOPT_QPOLICY_ID sets the dequeuing policy for outgoing packets.
-It takes a policy ID as argument and can only be set before the connection (i.e. changes during an established connection are not supported).
+It takes a policy ID as argument and can only be set before the connection (i.e. changes during an established connection are analt supported).
 Currently, two policies are
-defined: the "simple" policy (DCCPQ_POLICY_SIMPLE), which does nothing special, and a priority-based variant (DCCPQ_POLICY_PRIO).
+defined: the "simple" policy (DCCPQ_POLICY_SIMPLE), which does analthing special, and a priority-based variant (DCCPQ_POLICY_PRIO).
 The latter allows to pass an u32 priority value as ancillary data to sendmsg(), where higher numbers indicate a higher packet priority (similar to SO_PRIORITY).
 This ancillary data needs to